January 11, 2019

 In light of the staggering statistics regarding the number of Americans who have been infected by the flu already this year — a whopping 7.3 million so far, according to CNBC — and the first local death of a child by the flu this season, some hospitals in New Jersey have banned children from visiting.

-NJ.com reports that Inspira Health, home to four facilities in South Jersey — Elmer, Vineland, Woodbury and Bridgeton — said in a statement that it is no longer permitting visits from children younger than 13 years old or people with a fever, cough or symptoms such as a sore throat, fatigue, nausea, vomiting and diarrhea.
-After being free of symptoms for 24 hours (without the use of fever-reducing medications) visitation may be allowed by the hospitals.
+NJ.com reports that Inspira Health, home to four facilities in South Jersey — Elmer, Vineland, Woodbury and Bridgeton — said in a statement that it is no longer authorizing visits from children younger than 13 years old.
+Additionally, persons of any age with a fever, cough or symptoms such as a sore throat, fatigue, nausea, vomiting and diarrhea are similarly banned.
+Visitors will be welcomed back after spending 24 hours symptom-free.

 Atlantic Health System, in the northern part of the state, has taken similar action at six facilities.

-“By limiting the number of people who enter our facilities, we’re able to better control the spread of viruses and infections, and minimize unnecessary risk of exposure,” Laura Anderson, director of infection prevention for the health system, said in a statement.
+“By limiting the number of people who enter our facilities, we’re able to better control the spread of viruses and infections, and minimize unnecessary risk of exposure,” Laura Anderson, director of infection prevention for the health system, said in a statement, NJ.com reports.

 Atlantic Health System operates te Morristown Medical Center in Morristown, Overlook Medical Center in Summit, Newton Medical Center in Newton, Chilton Medical Center in Pompton Plains, Hackettstown Medical Center in Hackettstown, and Goryeb Children’s Hospital in Morristown.